Lake Louise Ice Skating: Everything You Need to Know

 Lake Louise, every few winters, can freeze very early before a significant snowfall, and the result is a blue glass lake.
 It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake this way as November is generally the worst month to visit Banff, so you’ll mainly find locals enjoying it around this time.

-To see the lake like this happens for a very short window, and by short, I mean super short.
+To see the lake like this happens for a very short window, and by short, I mean super short (think one or two days).
 It also doesn’t happen every year.
 This past year, people only had one day to skate on Lake Louise while it was clear.
 The key is to catch Lake Louise when it’s safely frozen over, but before the snow falls again and covers it.
 We missed it last year, as it only happened for one night.

 There are plenty of other things to do at Lake Louise in the winter!

-There are so many amazing things to do at Lake Louise in the winter.
+There are so many amazing winter activities at Lake Louise.
 It’s a magical time to enjoy the lake, from skiing at Lake Louise Ski Resort to enjoying a horse-drawn sleigh ride.
 See the best things to do at Lake Louise below.

 Our Recommended Hotels Near Lake Louise